adebayomoses/Time_Series_Tutorial/README.md

 3. Developing forecasting hybrids that harness the strengths of complementary models.
 4. Adapting machine learning methodologies to a wide range of forecasting challenges.

-Let's delve into the fundamental concept: What is a Time Series
+Let's delve into the fundamental concept: What is a Time Series?

 A time series is the cornerstone of forecasting, representing a collection of observations recorded over time.
 In forecasting applications, these observations are typically gathered at regular intervals, such as daily or monthly.